Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Discussion

+Another hint for hard TDE spectra comes from stacking searches, where too soft spectra limit the possibility of neutrino-TDE associations \citep{2023arXiv230715531N}.

 \underline{\emph{Broader connections: individual extreme UHECR and neutrino events.}} Regarding the derived UHECR energies, the fdr-group might be able to produce particles with high energies, such as the \(2.2 \, 10^{20}\) eV particle observed in 1991 \citep{Bird_1995} and the Amaterasu particle with an energy of \(2.4 \, 10^{20}\) eV in 2021 \citep{doi:10.1126/science.abo5095}.
 We note that \citet{Unger_2024} suggests that a transient source may produce the Amaterasu particle, which positions TDEs as a potential candidate.
-Moreover, \cite{bourriche2024localvoidcomprehensiveview} proposed that the Amaterasu particle could have originated from emitted iron nuclei, which aligns with our results for the composition of the fdr-group.
-Recently, the detection of a high-energy neutrino event by KM3NeT-ARCA, with energies beyond tens of PeVs was reported \cite{Coelho2024}.
-This estimated energy is compatible with the energy where our best-fit spectra for the diffuse flux from both groups have a maximum, see \figu{spectrum_epos}.
+Moreover, \citet{bourriche2024localvoidcomprehensiveview} proposed that the Amaterasu particle could have originated from emitted iron nuclei, which aligns with our results for the composition of the fdr-group.
+Recently, the detection of a high-energy neutrino event KM3-230213A by KM3NeT-ARCA, with a median neutrino energy of 220~PeV (range 72~PeV to 2.6~EeV at the 90\% CL) was reported \citep{KM3NeT:2025npi}, with no clear source association.
+This energy range is compatible with our diffuse flux computation in \figu{spectrum_epos}, even though our spectrum peaks at slightly lower energies.
+It is interesting that the interpretation of this event coming from a transient with a lifetime comparable or shorter than the live time of the experiment (335 days) alleviates the tension between IceCube and KM3NeT data \citep{Li:2025tqf,Neronov:2025jfj} -- compared to other possible explanations, such as cosmogenic neutrinos.

 \underline{\emph{Fit quality and possible developments.}} The best $\chi^2 /\mathrm{d.o.f.}$ value obtained in our analysis was approximately 2.5, which indicates that the fit quality is not ideal.
 This suggests that while our model captures the broad characteristics of the data, there are likely residuals and complexities in the data that are not fully accounted for.
 However, attempts to further improve the fit by introducing additional parameters or making the model more complex are unlikely to yield significant benefits.
 The reason is that the current data may not provide enough additional information to justify an increased model complexity, and such adjustments might only make the theoretical model overly intricate and challenging to interpret.
 Even in more straightforward cases, such as those discussed by \citet{Heinze:2019} and \citet{Aab:2017}, achieving a perfect fit has proven challenging.